ARMmbed/mbed-os-tools/README.md

 ## Test specification formatted

 More detailed test specification format will be introduced in near future.
 In current form test specification is a dictionary with key-value pairs under "builds" entry where key is a build name and value is a dictionary with additional properties describing build itself.
-Build properties include platform name, toolchain used to compile interface chipa baudrate and list of test binaries.
+Build properties include platform name, toolchain used to compile, interface chip baudrate, and list of test binaries.

 ## Example of test specification file

-In below example there are two build defined:
+In the below example there are two builds defined:
 * Build `K64F-ARM` for Freescale `K64F` platform compiled with `ARMCC` compiler and
 * build `K64F-GCC` for Freescale `K64F` platform compiled with `GCC ARM` compiler.